-Baltimore, MD February 2, 2016 – Pixelligent, the leader in high-index advanced materials, announced today its 2016 predictions for high refractive index applications in the electronics markets that it serves.
+Baltimore, Maryland – Pixelligent, the leader in high-index advanced materials, announced today its 2016 predictions for high refractive index applications in the electronics markets that it serves.

 “Pixelligent has been developing high refractive index zirconia nanocrystals for the solid state lighting and display markets for the past 5 years.
 From our perspective, 2015 was a tipping-point year with wide spread adoptions of our next generation light management technology in the markets we serve.
 We saw a substantial uptick in all of our core markets from solid state lighting, to displays to touch sensors and lenses,” said Craig Bandes, president and CEO of Pixelligent.
 “As we start the New Year, we wanted to offer our predictions for the leading electronics material markets for 2016.”